Office: School of Integrated Arts and Sciences, C716 (see MAP Link)

 Ivan Markovsky, Vrije Universiteit Brussels, Belgium.

-Masaaki Nagahara received the bachelor's degree in engineering from Kobe University in 1998, and the master's degree and the Doctoral degree in informatics from Kyoto University in 2000 and 2003, respectively.
+Masaaki Nagahara received a bachelor's degree in engineering from Kobe University in 1998 and a master's degree and a Doctoral degree in informatics from Kyoto University in 2000 and 2003, respectively.

-He is currently a Full Professor with the Institute of Environmental Science and Technology, The University of Kitakyushu.
-He has been a Visiting Professor with Indian Institute of Technology (IIT) Bombay since 2017, and IIT Guwahati since 2020.
-His research interests include control theory, machine learning, and signal processing.
+He is currently a Full Professor at the Graduate School of Advanced Science and Engineering, Hiroshima University.
+He has been a Visiting Professor at Indian Institute of Technology Bombay since 2017.
+His research interests include control theory, machine learning, and sparse modeling.

-He received Transition to Practice Award in 2012 and George S. Axelby Outstanding Paper Award in 2018 from IEEE Control Systems Society.
-He also received Young Authors Award in 1999, Best Paper Award in 2012, Best Book Authors Award in 2016, and SICE Control Division Research Award (Kimura Award) in 2020 from SICE, and Best Tutorial Paper Award in 2014 from IEICE Communications Society.
+He received remarkable international awards: Transition to Practice Award in 2012 and George S. Axelby Outstanding Paper Award in 2018 from the IEEE Control Systems Society.
+Also, he received many awards from Japanese research societies, such as SICE Young Authors Award in 1999, SICE Best Paper Award in 2012, SICE Best Book Authors Awards in 2016 and 2021, SICE Control Division Research Award (Kimura Award) in 2020, and the Best Tutorial Paper Award from the IEICE Communications Society in 2014.

-He is a senior member of IEEE, and a member of SICE, ISCIE, IEICE, JSME, and RSJ.
+He is a senior member of IEEE, and a member of IEICE, SICE, ISCIE, and RSJ.